nuagesdencre/CI_PracticalPython/README.md

 | Lou     | When Lou is not entertaining his daughters with cute videos and websites, he likes to read using the family iPad.| As a site visitor, Lou wants to play a game that is relaxing and requires his concentration.
 Lou wants to use the iPad to play the game online through a website since the app on the iPad are mainly for the girls. | Lou is able to access the website without having to download anything.
 The story interests him and he reviews all possible options to solve the riddle offered.
 Lou looks at every picture carefully and enters ‘chessboard’ as an answer.
 When he notices the error message saying the answer has two words, Lou is able to answer correctly.                                                                                                                                                                                                                                                                                                  |

-## The webpage's mockup
 * Main story [wireframe](./planning/dashboard.png)
 * Leaderboard [wireframe](./planning/leaderboard.png)

-- This website is for gamers, visual novel or choose-your-own story readers, mystery novels fans, people with 10 minutes to spare.

  ## Features
 > In this section, you should go over the different parts of your project, and describe each in a sentence or so.